L3str4nge/adv/README.md

 and register that module in the `settings` without touching the `datasets` app.
 This will work in opposite way: if we decide to stop to maintain an api anymore, we can just remove whole package.

+* added 16.11.2021 (after solution sent):

+    a) Current implementation does not require any background tasks etc. but in real life I will suggest to use for example celery workers for fetching data.
+I think that some data which does not change very often should be store in database and reuse.
+It will save heavy http     requests.
+Redis should work here as well for caching some

+    b) SWAPI does not require any access keys so I didn't create any auth logic but If some kind of API will require then application should has an auth app with permissions and api tokens.

+    c) I realized that naming convention in some places are really bad.
+Eg `Dataset.name` should be `Dataset.integration_name` actually.
+       I don't want to change anything because you are during review.

 Please don't judge me for HTML and JavaScript... my eyes are still bleeding after creating DOM's dynamically :D But yeah there is `axios` so it's fancy isn't it?